 Before you start building a website, determine your website needs: Are you creating a photo gallery?
 How often will you update your site?
 Do you need a contact form?
 Choose a website builder that can help you effectively accomplish those goals.

-Web Design Elements
+Important Elements of Web Design

 When designing a website it’s important to consider both the site’s appearance and functionality.
 Integrating these elements will maximize the site’s overall usability and performance.
 Your site’s usability includes elements such as an easy-to-navigate interface, appropriate use of graphics and images, well-written and well-placed text, and a color scheme.
 Your site’s performance refers to its speed, ranking, searchability, and ability to capture your audience.